 Tip: If you’re struggling to find community (or just moved to a new city), join a club/team or pick up a hobby you’ve always been curious about.
 I signed up for salsa dancing when I moved to Syracuse and have made many new friends as a result!

-5. Reducing stress through positive psychology.
-A lot of us go through each day holding on to anger and resentment.
+5. Nurturing mental health.
+Many of us go through each day holding on to anger and resentment.
 We see life through a negativity lens and think the world is out to get us, and generally lack the skills of self-reflection.
-This results in a constant self-pity party, which effects our hormones and brain physiology, which can actually make us sick.
-Up until the recent past, this was me.
+This results in a constant self-pity party and stress, which effect our hormones and brain physiology, which can actually make us sick.
+Up until recently, this was me.
 It wasn’t until a friend pointed out how negative I can be that I realized I didn’t want to live my life that way.

 Then I discovered positive psychology thanks to this podcast.
-The principles I learned have helped me feel more mindful, grounded, and in control of my emotions, and less judgmental to the world around me.
+The principles I learned have helped me feel more mindful, grounded, in control of my emotions, and less judgmental to the world around me.
 Stream-of-consciousness journaling is another tool I’ve started using for sorting through difficult emotions and jotting down a quick gratitude list can do wonders, too.